Quartz Slab Plant Design

 - What is the yearly production goal (m²/y)?

-- Which design are you manufacturing (Super White, Single colors, Veins, Multicolors, Special designs)?
+- Which design are you manufacturing (Super White, Single color, Veins, Multicolors, Special designs)?

 - What is the expected average lot size (slabs/order)?

 - Which level of automation is required (Fully automatic, Semiautomatic, Manual)?
-This is a very important question for us because VEEGOO provides automatic production lines only.
+This is a very important question because VEEGOO provides automatic production lines only.

 - What are the desired levels of quality and repeatability?

 - Will the line be installed in a new building?
-If not, could the existing building impose limitations on the design and the layout?
+If not, could the existing building impose limitations on design and layout?

-The following block diagrams illustrate the four most common VEEGOO lines.
+The following block diagrams illustrate the three most common VEEGOO lines.

 In such cases, the net height under the crane hook and the possibility of digging specific areas of the building are key factors.